In case you didn't know

 Standing pools of water in pipes and other drain areas attract drain flies.
 You can get rid of them by adding a few drops of dish soap to a bowl of water with some apple cider vinegar.
 If that doesn’t work, please feel free to contact our plumbing technicians.

 Our goal is to give the best value to our customers throughout the greater Kansas City metropolitan area.
-Quality & honesty is hard to come by these days, but rest assured our company stands behind the work we do 100%.
+Quality and honesty is hard to come by these days, but rest assured our company stands behind the work we do 100%.
 Our staff is here and ready for you

 today 24 hours, 7 days per week.